India's Ramming Mass Consolidator. World's Largest Capacity en Route. 5x Revenue Target by FY28.

 78% repeat customers.
 Furnaces run 24x7 and cannot operate without lining.
 Customers use multi-vendor splits (60-40, 80-20), guaranteeing Monolithisch a baseline allocation.

-Q4 FY26 will be the first fully clean consolidated quarter.
+FY27 will be the first fully clean consolidated year.
 Investors must decompose organic vs. inorganic growth to properly value execution.

 | Driver / Product | Details | Impact |